top of page

 Caernarfon is probably the best place to see, hear and speak the Welsh language.
 Over 80% of the population speak Welsh, and it is practised commonly amongst the locals.

 The A55 road from Chester to Caernarfon is a very scenic drive.
 The two castles will give you a full-day of mediaeval fantasy.
 The area is also served by the National Rail.
-The entry fee to the castle is GBP £6.75.
+If one plans on visiting at least three of these, purchase a Cadw Explorer Pass.
+It covers entry to all four and many other Welsh heritage sites.

 UNESCO Inscription